Get a free quote 877-850-1231

 Even if your car is mechanically sound, cosmetic damage is a potential risk.
 Cosmetic damage occurs if the vehicle isn’t securely fastened to the tow truck or trailer, it can result in dents, scratches, and paint chipping.

-Protip: While these problems might not influence a vehicle’s performance, they are still expensive to repair.
+While these problems might not influence a vehicle’s performance, they are still expensive to repair.
 When you employ a professional towing company, you should always pay close attention to ensure they correctly secure your vehicle to the tow truck.

-Car Bumper Damage
+Bumper Damage

+Bumper damage is especially common when hooks or chains are positioned incorrectly.
+Front and rear bumpers can crack, scrape, or detach entirely if the towing setup isn’t suited to the vehicle’s design.
 Inexperienced tow truck drivers might even smash your car, causing extensive damage to its bumper.
 The extent of the damage depends on the size of the truck.

 How to Prevent Car Damage When Towing?

 You can tow a vehicle safely by following the correct guidelines.
 The good news is that many of these issues can be avoided with proper preparation and care.
+Before trying to tow a car on your own or even hiring a towing company, be sure to follow these general instructions:

 • Put your transmission in neutral